Docs

 Disable Pre-Compiled Frontend Bundle

 The loading of shadow DOM stylesheets from the components sub-folder is not compatible with the pre-compiled frontend bundle.
-In order to use this mechanism for loading shadow DOM styles, the pre-compiled bundled must be disabled.
+In order to use this mechanism for loading shadow DOM styles, the pre-compiled bundle must be disabled.

-This legacy feature, though, may cause problems in application themes based on the current recommended approach to component styling, if a sub-folder called components is used.
+This legacy feature, though, may cause problems in application themes based on the current recommended approach to component styling, if a sub-folder called, components is used.
 The feature can, however, be disabled by setting the autoInjectComponents flag in the theme configuration file to false:

 {